5 Days in Iceland: Ultimate Iceland Winter Itinerary

 Today is the last day of this epic 5 day Iceland winter itinerary 🙁

-If your flight isn’t until the evening, I recommend making the most of your time by exploring the two famous South Coast waterfalls: Seljalandsfoss and Skógafoss.
+If your flight isn’t until the evening, I recommend making the most of your time like we did by exploring the two famous South Coast waterfalls: Seljalandsfoss and Skógafoss.
+Or, you can squeeze these into Day 4 if you have to fly out earlier in the day.

 If you stayed the night in Vik, both of these waterfalls are on your way back to the airport!
 We stayed in Hella, which meant backtracking a bit, but we didn’t mind!